JacopoDapueto/transfer_disentanglement/README.md

 ## 📄 License

 ## 📚 Bibtex citation
-If you find this useful for your research and applications, please cite using this BibTeX:
+If you use our dataset or code, please give the repository a star ⭐ and cite our paper:

 ```BibTeX
 @article{dapueto2024transferring,